Music: 20th and 21st century

-In the 19th century, one of the key ways that new compositions became known to the public was by the sales of sheet music, which middle class amateur music lovers would perform at home on their piano or other common instruments, such as violin.
-With 20th-century music, the invention of new electric technologies such as radio broadcasting and the mass market availability of gramophone records meant that sound recordings of songs and pieces heard by listeners (either on the radio or on their record player) became the main way to learn about new songs and pieces.
-There was a vast increase in music listening as the radio gained popularity and phonographs were used to replay and distribute music, anyone with a radio or record player could hear operas, symphonies and big bands right in their own living room, while during the 19th century, the focus on sheet music restricted access to new music to the middle class and upper-class people who could read music and who owned pianos and instruments.
-This allowed lower-income people, who could not afford an opera or symphony concert ticket to hear this music.
-It also meant that people could hear music from different parts of the country, or even different parts of the world, even if they could not afford to travel to these locations.
+In the 19th century, a key way new compositions became known to the public was by the sales of sheet music, which middle class amateur music lovers would perform at home, on their piano or other common instruments, such as the violin.
+With 20th-century music, the invention of new electric technologies such as radio broadcasting and mass market availability of gramophone records meant sound recordings heard by listeners (on the radio or record player) became the main way to learn about new songs and pieces.
+There was a vast increase in music listening as the radio gained popularity and phonographs were used to replay and distribute music; anyone with a radio or record player could hear operas, symphonies and big bands in their own living room.
+During the 19th century, the focus on sheet music had restricted access to new music to middle and upper-class people who could read music and who owned pianos and other instruments.
+Radios and record players allowed lower-income people, who could not afford an opera or symphony concert ticket, to hear this music.
+As well, people could hear music from different parts of the country, or even different parts of the world, even if they could not afford to travel to these locations.
 This helped to spread musical styles.

 The focus of art music in the 20th century was characterized by exploration of new rhythms, styles, and sounds.
-The horrors of World War I influenced many of the arts, including music, and some composers began exploring darker, harsher sounds.
+The horrors of World War I influenced many of the arts, including music, and composers began exploring darker, harsher sounds.
 Traditional music styles such as jazz and folk music were used by composers as a source of ideas for classical music.
-Igor Stravinsky, Arnold Schoenberg, and John Cage were all influential composers in 20th-century art music.
-The invention of sound recording and the ability to edit music gave rise to new subgenre of classical music, including the acousmatic and Musique concrète schools of electronic composition.
-Sound recording was also a major influence on the development of popular music genres, because it enabled recordings of songs and bands to be widely distributed.
-The introduction of the multitrack recording system had a major influence on rock music, because it could do much more than record a band's performance.
+Igor Stravinsky, Arnold Schoenberg, and John Cage were influential composers in 20th-century art music.
+The invention of sound recording and the ability to edit music gave rise to new subgenres of classical music, including the acousmatic and musique concrète schools of electronic composition.
+Sound recording was a major influence on the development of popular music genres, because it enabled recordings of songs and bands to be widely distributed.
+The introduction of the multitrack recording system had a major influence on rock music, because it could do more than record a band's performance.
 Using a multitrack system, a band and their music producer could overdub many layers of instrument tracks and vocals, creating new sounds that would not be possible in a live performance.